-Within the current project, these data will be time-aligned at the phoneme level.
-We have identified at least 50 languages, from which corpora of at least 10,000 words can be included in DoReCo, and a subset of at least 30 of these, which are additionally already annotated for morpheme breaks and morpheme glosses.
+Within the current project, these data were time-aligned at the phoneme level.
+We had identified at least 50 languages, from which corpora of at least 10,000 words can be included in DoReCo, and a subset of at least 30 of these, which are additionally already annotated for morpheme breaks and morpheme glosses.
 In DoReCo, subcorpora and annotations are treated as citable publications, provided with a permanent identifier and associated with a CC BY 4.0 license.
 DoReCo will have a lasting effect beyond the specific research goals of the DoReCo project, as a platform for easy access to over one million words of annotated corpus data from over 50 languages for cross-linguistic research on spoken language.
 This represents an unprecedented contribution to open, reproducible science regarding global linguistic diversity and cultural heritage.
 Both of DoReCo’s two specific research goals address the universality of constraints on human language arising from species-wide articulatory and cognitive properties:

 - Firstly, we investigate patterns of phonetic lengthening with the aim towards establishing universal vs. language-specific patterns in